Trainer-AJ/Azure-DevOps-Terraform-Labs/README.md

 ### [Check all Important Links to revise here](imp-links.md)

 # IMPORTANT ⚠️
+- You need a remote backend as each new commit triggers new pipeline...
+- so it will go crazy saying import resources to terraform (no state file ...
+TF can't maintain previously created resources via terraform) !
-Use below Pre-Commit Hook to Avoid Pushing Your Secrets:
+- Use below Pre-Commit Hook to Avoid Pushing Your Secrets:
 ```sh
 #!/bin/bash